 Transnational collaboration is a powerful driver for improving psychosocial work environments, with enduring networks, such as the NDPHS Expert Group on Occupational Safety and Health, playing a pivotal role.
-Professional networks like these facilitate sustained dialogue, shared learning, joint research, and coordinated actions among countries in the Baltic Sea Region.
+Professional networks like these facilitate sustained dialogue, shared learning, joint research, and coordinated actions among the Baltic Sea Region countries.
 They offer resilience during shifting political landscapes, ensuring continuity in the pursuit of healthier workplaces.

-The shared challenges, such as effectively assessing psychosocial risks, disseminating relevant information to employers, and effectively applying existing regulations in practice, underscore the need for cross-border knowledge sharing and innovation.
+The shared challenges, such as effective assessment of psychosocial risks, reaching employers with relevant information, and effective application of existing regulations in practice, highlight the need for cross-border knowledge-sharing and innovation.
 By pooling resources and expertise, the countries in the Baltic Sea Region can craft tailored solutions that reflect regional realities while upholding EU standards.